Hola! Annyeonghaseyo!

 Imagine you’re in a workplace outside your country.
 You don’t speak their language and you always feel like they’re slyly sniggering at you, talking about you, or cracking jokes about you.
 Even if they aren’t, you feel a lingering shadow of a mockery cloud over you.
 Fast-forward to the time where you speak their language – wouldn’t you feel confident?
 You’re no longer in the dark and can join the banter.
 Which scenario seems ideal to you?
 The second one, we’re sure!

-The mastery of a new skill like learning a new language is one of the most effective ways at improving one’s self-confidence.
+The mastery of a new skill like learning a new language is one of the most effective ways of improving one’s self-confidence.
 It forms a link between you and new people with which you can form a lasting friendship.
 You don’t feel judged because you’d be appreciated for your efforts at conversing with them.
 It means you’re stepping outside your comfort zone and you’re putting yourself out there.

 Improves Cognitive Skills

 Your language skills are key to your mind and they reflect your cognitive abilities and functions.
 Studies show a positive correlation between the length of time devoted to learning a language and cognitive development.
-Learning a second language teaches your brain to analyse and process different linguistic structures.
-This skill can be applied to learning any language – your brain identifies techniques behind learning a language and breaking them down into a series of steps.
+Learning a second language teaches your brain to analyze and process different linguistic structures.
+This skill can be applied to learning any language – your brain identifies techniques behind learning a language and breaks them down into a series of steps.

 Higher Attention Span